w3c/secure-payment-confirmation/developer-guide.md

 Keep in mind that Chrome 95 at the time of writing uses disk cache where it stores the public credential identifiers.
-If a credential is erased from the authenticator device, but remains the SPC disk cache, then the payment flow will display browser UI, but the operating system prompt for biometric will return an error to the website.
+If a credential is erased from the authenticator device but remains the SPC disk cache, then the payment flow will display browser UI, but the operating system prompt for biometric will return an error to the website.